ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 List Jobs

-Return the jobs for current user, or all of them if admin and asked for.
+**Return the jobs** for current user, or all of them if admin is asked for.

 ### Example